smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 - "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)
 - "epochs" : Sets how many times the dataset is trained in total.
 (DEFAULT : 3)
 - "learning_rate" : The learning rate of the model.
 (DEFAULT : 0.0001)
-- "overwrite" : Overwrite if a model with the same name exists in the DB.
+- "overwrite" : Overwrite if a model with the same name exists in the database.
 If True, the existing model is overwritten with the new model (DEFAULT: False)

 ## __PREDICT Syntax__